Mattauch-Herzog Award for Mass Spectrometry 2021 of the German Mass Spectrometry Society (Deutsche Gesellschaft für

 The award, in the amount of 12.500 €, together with a certificate commemorating the award is announced and presented together with the award lecture at the annual meeting of the DGMS.
 The award is occasional with no more than one per year.
 However, in exceptional cases it might be equally shared between two individuals.
-Next awards ceremony will be held at the 53rd Annual Conference of the DGMS hosted by the University of Münster, Münster, March, 1-4, 2020.
+Next awards ceremony will be held at the 54th Annual Conference of the DGMS in Dortmund, March, 7-10, 2021.

 Eligibility.
 Open to scientists who have carried out their scientific work in a European country.
 The application and the underlying scientific work should be written either in German or English.
 Applications are not linked to a formal scientific qualification.
 The award honours the scientific achievements of a young scientist, hence, as a rule, applicants should not have passed the age of forty in the year of application.

 All requested documents must be submitted in duplicate or (preferably) as electronic files.

 Please check this announcement and the above statutes for updates before submitting your application in autumn!

 Submissions of applications for the awards presented in 2021 should be made to the chairperson of the jury by November 1st 2020: